legacy10000/Schedule-Project/README.md

 - As a user I want to be able to add plans/activities by the hour for a 24-hour period in a day
 - As a user I want to be able to delete plans/activities by the hour for a 24-hour period in a day
-- As a user I to be able to view my full 24-hour plan for the day
+- As a user I to be able to view my 24-hour plan for the day
-- As a user I want to be able to be notified when attempting to schedule a slot that is already scheduled that there is a conflict
 - As a user I want to be able to name my schedule and specify what day of the week it occurs on